seanjin97/reactApp-learnbook/README.md

 # reactApp-learnbook

-For learning of React purposes
+For learning purposes.
+This react app simulates a shopping cart widget where the user is able to increase the frequency of each item, reset the frequency of each item and to delete items.

 Refer to https://seanjin97.github.io/reactApp-learnbook/ for live version of the react app.